j5ik2o/akka-cqrs-es-example-typed/docs/DEBUG_ON_LOCAL_K8S.md

 writeApi.writeApiServer.backend.withFrontend = true
 ```

+## Deploy Backend role

-Next deploy the backend roles.
+Next deploy the backend role.

 ```shell
 tools/scripts $ ./helmfile-apply-local-backend.sh
 ```

+## Deploy Frontend role

-if choose the configuration 1, deploy the frontend roles.(if choose the configuration 2, Do not run this command)
+if choose the configuration 1, deploy the frontend role.(if choose the configuration 2, Do not run this command)

 ```shell
 tools/scripts $ ./helmfile-apply-local-frontend.sh
 ```

+## Check the applications

 Wait a few moments for the cluster to form.
 Make sure there are no errors in the log.